-Practicality is pretty good, with 315 litres of boot space, while there's a huge 1,339 litres if you fold the rear seats down. have the option of lowering the boot floor to free up a bit more room.
+Practicality is pretty good, with 315 litres of boot space, while there's a huge 1,339 litres if you fold the rear seats down.
+You also have the option of lowering the boot floor to free up a bit more room.
 Leg and headroom are perfectly acceptable, and taller passengers will be able to travel in comfort, although the middle seat of the rear bench is more suited to children.

 There's plenty of power available to ensure swift and smooth progress - a single electric motor sends 201bhp and 395Nm of torque to the front wheels, fed by a 64kWh lithium-ion battery mounted under the floor.
 The 0-60mph benchmark is achieved in 7.6 seconds and, on paper at least, the Soul EV will return 280 miles of range from a single charge.

 The Kamiq is Skoda’s smallest and newest SUV.
 Based on the Volkswagen Group’s widely used MQB A0 architecture, it hits all the right notes.
 It’s spacious, practical and powered by a range of efficient, tried-and-tested engines, all the while remaining decent – if not totally electrifying – to drive.
-It shares much of its mechanicals with the Volkswagen T-Cross and SEAT Arona elsewhere on this list, but trumps both of these models on value for money.
+It shares most of its mechanicals with the Volkswagen T-Cross and SEAT Arona elsewhere on this list, but trumps both of these models on value for money.

 The Kamiq is as good to drive as the T-Cross, rides comfortably and feels almost as nice inside.
 It lacks the VW’s sliding rear seats but counters with great legroom in the back and a decent load space with the seats folded.
 The Skoda is a talented, practical car that’s pretty hard to beat.